Last Updated on August 27, 2023 by Louise Carter

 Neck and Shoulder Stiffness

-While sleeping in a hammock can reduce back pain, it could cause muscular stiffness in other body parts if an inappropriate sleep posture is adopted.
-You must also ensure the hammock is appropriate for your height to keep pressure off your knees.
+While sleeping in a hammock can reduce back pain, it could cause muscular stiffness in other body parts.
+Ensure the hammock is appropriate for your height to alleviate knee pressure.

 Clinical Biomechanics explains that the shape and height are more important than the material used to fill the pillow, so keep your neck 4–6 inches above the body.

-As a rule, a latex pillow will provide greater support than a pillow stuffed with feathers.
+A latex pillow will provide better support than a pillow stuffed with feathers.